 Every executive knows that skills can make or break their business.
 Availability of key skills is a perennial top threat in PwC’s Annual Global CEO Survey.
 And yet, most leaders have not figured out how to build skills at scale.
-This year, only 18% of those CEOs reported “significant progress” in their upskilling efforts.
+In fact, only 18% of those CEOs reported “significant progress” in their upskilling efforts.

 The benefits of upskilling are huge.
 PwC found that successful skill-building programs lead to stronger culture, higher productivity, and accelerated innovation.
-Advanced upskilling also makes it easier to attract and retain talent.
+Effective upskilling also makes it easier to attract and retain talent.

 The perils of ignoring a skill strategy are notable, too.
 CEOs struggling with the skills gap are worried about missed market opportunities, rising talent costs, stunted growth, and a lack of innovation.
 They also expect quality standards and customer experience to suffer.

 Mastercard has proven how effective upskilling pays off.
 Facing fintech startups in the wake of the recession, CEO Ajay Banga insisted that this payments company would become a technology company.
 Mastercard’s L&D team responded by revolutionizing its digital offerings, especially for the crucial Operations & Technology division.
 From 2016 to 2019, employee adoption of digital learning climbed steadily to 96% and the average number of learning platform logins per employee tripled.

 In that same timespan, Mastercard’s stock price tripled too, as the company broke through in key areas like mobile payments and cybersecurity.
 Was the stock surge just a coincidence?
 The learning leadership doesn’t think so.
 “That represents Mastercard having the right skills and people to explore new payment technologies,” declared Steve Boucher, the VP of Global Talent Development.

 If the benefits of upskilling are so obvious, why aren’t most companies making progress?
 The problem is the paradigm.
 For too long, upskilling has focused on the company, not the individual.